ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-3-3.md

-# Addressing potential challenges and ethical considerations in using AI for climate change prediction

 Artificial Intelligence (AI) has enormous potential to monitor and predict climate change.
 However, there are also potential challenges and ethical considerations that need to be addressed.
 This chapter will discuss some of these issues and how they can be mitigated.